fstdrvr/3d-tsp-genetic/README.md

 Scored 100/100 for grading.

-Needs additional code to call the problem solver to tun.
+Needs additional code to call the problem solver to run.